If anyone had any doubts as to the seriousness of the coronavirus outbreak, the scale of the issue today leaves no room for confusion.

 Some weeks in advance of the tournament, we still don’t know really know how badly the virus will take hold and for how long – are we talking weeks….or months?

 If we look at the betting odds, the outlook is bleak.
-Betfair’s exchange are trading at around the 4/11 mark for bets on the tournament not taking place as scheduled.
+The bookies are trading at around the 4/11 mark for bets on the tournament not taking place as scheduled.

 And we still don’t know whether major events as a whole will go ahead as planned even in the wake of the coronavirus outbreak; for example, the UK government is yet to place a blanket ban on mass gatherings despite a rapidly increasing caseload of patients.